Magnetic Resonance Imaging (MRI) of the Spine and Brain

 Herniation or degeneration of disks of the spine

-There may be other reasons for your healthcare provider to recommend MRI of the spine or brain.
+There may be other reasons for your healthcare provider to advise an MRI of the spine or brain.
 Talk with your healthcare provider about the reason for your MRI.

 What are the risks of an MRI of the spine and brain?